2022 Serbian local elections: Doljevac

+Doljevac's regular municipal elections were scheduled for December 2022.
+Incumbent mayor Goran Ljubić of the Serbian Progressive Party resigned in January 2022 in order to harmonize them with Serbia's parliamentary vote and the other municipal elections.
+He was appointed as leader of a provisional authority.

 The City Election Commission in Doljevac had confirmed four ballot lists in total, which were SNS, SPS, JS, and SRS.
 It was noted that opposition parties would not take part in the local election in Doljevac.
 In the municipality of Doljevac, there were 13,940 eligible citizens that were able to vote in the local election.
 The local City Election Commission reported that the turnout is reported to be at 78%.
 The Serbian Progressive Party won a supermajority of 30 seats, while the Socialist Party of Serbia and United Serbia have each won three seats, while the Serbian Radical Party only won one seat.

+Goran Ljubić was confirmed for another term as mayor after the election.

+Ljubić again resigned as mayor on 30 October 2023 to prompt a new election later in the year and was appointed as president of a provisional authority.

 Kladovo

 The SNS list was confirmed by the City Election Commission on 16 February, while the SPS list was confirmed two days later.
 On 4 March, the Vlach National Party ballot list was confirmed.
 A civic group named "Movement for Kladovo – dr Borislav Petrović" also announced its participation in the election, and its list was confirmed by the City Election Commission on 11 March.
 A ballot list led by SRS was confirmed before the deadline.

 In the municipality of Kladovo, there were 21,668 eligible citizens that were able to vote in the local election.
 The local City Election Commission stated that the turnout was 52%.
 The Serbian Progressive Party won 14 seats and followed by them, the Movement for Kladovo won 9 seats, and the Socialist Party of Serbia won 5 seats.